Ulyanovsk Oblast: Nature

-The protected areas are found on the territory of region: national park Sengiley Mountains, the guarding zone of state preserve “Volga wooded plain”, the monuments of nature Undory mineral source, relict forests etc.
+These protected areas are found on the territory of the region: the national park Sengiley Mountains, the guarding zone of the state preserved “Volga wooded plain”, the monuments of nature Undory mineral source, relict forests etc.

 History

 The first settlements of Middle Volga people were established in this area of Volga more than 100,000 years ago, according to archaeological science.
 The presence of human groups in the Ulyanovsk Volga region in the Paleolithic show separate parking and location of stone tools and bones found in the estuary.
 Cheremshan Tunguz on the peninsula, on the shores of the Volga in the region of Undory resort.

 In the 8th and 9th centuries Ulyanovsk Volga region became a part of the early Volga Bulgaria, as a union of nomadic Turkic and sedentary Finno-Ugric tribes.

-In the late 14th and early 15th century, the devastating Central Asian ruler Tamerlane began desolation territory of the Volga Ulyanovsk.
-Since the late 1430s the region was a part of the Kazan Khanate.
-After the pacification of the territory of the future of his governorship Simbirsk gradually settled by Ruthenians, who mingled with the local Tatars.
+In the late 14th and early 15th century, the devastating Central Asian ruler Tamerlane made desolation of Volga Ulyanovsk. in the late 1430s the region was made a part of the Kazan Khanate.
+After the pacification of the territory of the future of his governorship Simbirsk gradually settled by Russians, who mingled with the local Tatars.